-Dynamic Web Solutions Offers Scholarship for Outstanding SEM Student
+Dynamic Web Solutions Offers New Scholarship for Outstanding Search Engine Marketing Students

 Brian Forrester, owner of Dynamic Web Solutions LLC in Richmond, recently contacted the College of Business to discuss the possibility of beginning a new $1,000 Internet marketing scholarship for the Outstanding JMU Internet Marketing student.